 Energy efficiency programs often include a mix of outreach, services, and incentives to make customers aware of the benefits of energy efficiency and to support them in saving energy in their homes and businesses.
-Here in Massachusetts, Mass Save provides rebates and discounts on energy-efficient lighting and appliances, offers free home energy assessments, and runs limited-time sales promotions to provide special deals on energy-efficient light bulbs, advanced power strips, and more.
-Similar to other energy efficiency programs across the country, Mass Save is funded by a small fee included in each customer's electric bill.
+Here in Massachusetts, the Sponsors of Mass Save® provide rebates and discounts on energy-efficient lighting and appliances, offer no-cost home energy assessments, and run limited-time sales promotions to provide special deals on energy-efficient light bulbs, advanced power strips, and more.
+Similar to other energy efficiency programs across the country, these opportunities are funded by a small fee included in each customer's electric and/or natural gas bill.

 Just by changing a bulb or making other energy-efficient upgrades, you are not only lowering your energy costs, you may also be helping to avoid expensive upgrades to distribution infrastructure that could in turn lead to higher electricity costs and increase the region's energy-driven environmental impact.
-It's because of these shared benefits that utilities and other program administrators across the U.S. support energy efficiency programs, and it's why so many residents are participating.
+It's because of these shared benefits that utilities and energy efficiency service providers across the U.S. support energy efficiency programs, and it's why so many residents are participating.

-To learn more about the services and discounts available through Mass Save, visit MassSave.com.Lighting & Appliances
+To learn more about the services and discounts available from your local natural gas and electric utilities and energy efficiency service providers, visit MassSave.com.Lighting & Appliances